FOSSEE/st-scripts/parsing_data/script.rst

 ..
 R15

-We see that when we split on space, multiple whitespaces are not clubbed as one and there is an empty string everytime there are two consecutive spaces.
+We see that when we split on space, multiple whitespaces are not clubbed as one and there is an empty string every time there are two consecutive spaces.

 ..
 L16